Title

 The Charter of the City of Makati outlines the qualifications and responsibilities of city officials, the establishment of essential services, and the governance of the city, including education, youth and sports development, international relations, public safety, fire protection, jail services, and the acquisition of corporate existence through a plebiscite, while also addressing legislative districts, limitations on certain establishments, and boundary disputes.

-A City Mayor must be at least 21 years old, an actual resident of Ilagan for at least one year prior to election, and a qualified voter of the City.
+The mayor is elected at large by qualified voters; must be at least 21 years old, an actual resident of the City for at least 1 year prior to election, and a qualified voter.
+The term is three (3) years unless sooner removed.

 Analyze Cases Smarter, Faster